urbanjost/M_time/README.md

 ## DESCRIPTION

-The `M_time Fortran` module complements the `DATE_AND_TIME(3f)` procedure ( it is the standard Fortran intrinsic subroutine that returns the current date and time in the Gregorian calendar).
-That is, the primary way this module represents dates is as an integer array with the same meaning for elements as defined by the `DATE_AND_TIME(3f)` routine.
-In addition it can calculate or read many other date representations such as ...
+M_time(3f) can be used to display Civilian Calendar dates in many formats.

+In addition, it can manipulate or read many other date representations such as ...

   * Julian Dates
   * Unix Epoch Dates